microsoft/onnxruntime/docs/tutorials/csharp/basic_csharp.md

 Read MS documentation on `blittable` data types. onnxruntime C# API allows use of managed buffers for input or output.

 If output shapes are known, one can pre-allocate `OrtValue` on top of the managed or unmanaged allocations and supply those OrtValues to be used as outputs.
+Due to this fact, the need for `IOBinding` is greatly diminished.

-Character data is represented as UTF-16 string objects in C#.
+String data is represented as UTF-16 string objects in C#.
 It will still need to be copied and converted to UTF-8 to the native memory.
 However, that conversion is now more optimized and is done in a single pass without intermediate byte arrays.
 The same applies to string `OrtValue` tensors returned as outputs.
 Character based API now operates on `Span<char>`, `ReadOnlySpan<char>`, and `ReadOnlyMemory<char>` objects.
 This adds flexibility to the API and allows to avoid unnecessary copies.